lizzierunner/08-prj-loreal-chatbot/README.md

 - Resets conversation history
 - Shows welcome message again

-#### 7. Message Animations 🎬
+#### 7. Message Animations 🎬 *(ENHANCED!)*
-- User messages slide in from the right
+- User messages slide in from the right with red accent bar on hover
-- AI messages slide in from the left
+- AI messages slide in from the left with subtle glow on hover
 - Smooth, professional entrance effects
+- Interactive hover states with 0.3s transitions

 #### 8. Welcome Animation ✨
 On page load: